Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

   --wpscan-enumerate WPSCAN_ENUMERATE
                         Enumeration options passed to wpscan (its
                         `--enumerate`).
 Comma-separated. `vp`/`vt` (vulnerable
-                        plugins/themes) need an API token and are downgraded to `p`/`t` automatically when none is available, because wpscan aborts otherwise.
-Default:
+                        plugins/themes) need vulnerability data and are
+                        downgraded to `p`/`t` automatically when none is available, because wpscan aborts otherwise. `bf`
-                        vp,vt,tt,cb,dbe,bf,u
-  --wpscan-no-update    Skip the update of the local vulnerability database
+                        (backup folders) needs wpscan 4.0.0 or newer and is dropped automatically on older releases, which reject it as an unknown choice.
+Default: vp,vt,tt,cb,dbe,bf,u --wpscan-no-update    Skip the update of the local vulnerability database before scanning.
-                        before scanning.
 Speeds up the check, at the price of scanning against possibly stale vulnerability data.